FrancisLab/hass-climate-scheduler/README.md

 # Home Assistant Climate Scheduler

 A [Home Assistant](https://www.home-assistant.io/) component to facilitate the automation of climate entities.
 A scheduler controls its assigned climate entities based on user defined profiles and schedules.
-Each scheduler is a represented as a switch entity which can be toggled on or off.
+Each scheduler is represented as a switch entity which can be toggled on or off.
 Each scheduler registers an input_select entity which can be used to switch between profiles.

 ![Climate Scheduler UI](https://github.com/FrancisLab/hass-climate-scheduler/blob/main/climate_scheduler.png)